dougeby/IntuneDocs/intune/app-sdk-xamarin.md

 * [Compiler Error CS0507](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/compiler-messages/cs0507): This error is commonly seen in this form ``'MyActivity.OnRequestPermissionsResult()' cannot change access modifiers when overriding 'public' inherited member ...``.
 When the Remapper changes the inheritance of some of the Xamarin classes, certain member functions will be changed to `public`.
 If you override any of these functions, you will need to change those the access modifiers for those overrides to be `public` as well.

 > [!NOTE]
 > The Remapper re-writes a dependency that Visual Studio uses for IntelliSense auto-completion.
-Therefore, you may need to restart Visual Studio when the Remapper is added to the project for IntelliSense to correctly recognize the changes.
+Therefore, you may need to reload and rebuild the project when the Remapper is added for IntelliSense to correctly recognize the changes.

 ## Support
 If your organization is an existing Intune customer, please work with your Microsoft support representative to open a support ticket and create an issue [on the Github issues page](https://github.com/msintuneappsdk/intune-app-sdk-xamarin/issues) and we will help as soon as we can.